-A: Due to the demanding schedule of our keepers and animal care staff, it is difficult to set up interviews or shadowing experiences.
+Due to the demanding schedule of our keepers and animal care staff, it is difficult to set up interviews or shadowing experiences.
 However, there are several opportunities to experience a zoo job.
-Check out our Keeper for a Day or A Day with the Rays programs just to name a few.
-We also have a variety of volunteer opportunities including internships.
+You can learn more about how to become a zoo keeper here, and some of our zoo keepers' most important animal care responsibilities here.

-A: It is great that you are looking to research and learn more about animals, especially animals here at the Zoo!
+It is great that you are looking to research and learn more about animals, especially animals here at the Zoo!
 Take a look at the website you are visiting right now.
 Our animals section has a lot of useful information.
-The Zoo Library and Teacher Resource Center is available for reference use by appointment.
-Please call (314) 781-0900, ext.
-4555 to schedule an appointment.
 You can also check out Association of Zoos and Aquariums (AZA) and World Association of Zoos and Aquariums (WAZA) or other good online resources.
 It is important to make sure you are using reliable sources of information, such as accredited zoo or aquarium websites or publications.

-A: Over 700 species representing over 18,000 animals call the Saint Louis Zoo home.
+Nearly 500 species representing over 16,000 animals call the Saint Louis Zoo home.
 We buy and receive animal food in bulk; therefore it is very difficult to calculate how much is spent on any one animal.
 Our most important goal is to make sure our animals are healthy and receiving the nutrition they need!